playframework/playframework/documentation/manual/releases/release29/migration29/Migration29.md

 Until Play 2.9 you could use the config `play.akka.config` to tell Play to load its Akka settings from another location, in case you wanted to use the `akka.*` settings for another Akka actor system.
 This config has now been removed for two reasons:

 * That config was never well documented, e.g the docs did not mention that even if you set `play.akka.config = "my-akka"`, the `akka.*` settings from the config root path would still be loaded as fallback.
-That meant that if you changed something in the `akka.*` config, the actor system defined in `my-akka.akka.*` would also be effected.
-Therefore such two actor systems never existed indepentedly from each other, so the promise `play.akka.config` made (allowing `akka.*` to be used solely for another Akka actor system) was not kept.
+That meant that if you changed something in the `akka.*` config, the actor system defined in `my-akka.akka.*` would also be affected.
+Therefore such two actor systems never existed independently from each other, so the promise `play.akka.config` made (allowing `akka.*` to be used solely for another Akka actor system) was not kept.

 * Second, Play actually expects the actor system config to reside in `akka.*`, because it sets various configs within that prefix so everything works nicely.
 If you would use a complete different actor system for Play, your application would likely work not correctly anymore.